CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (E) “Operating committee” means a committee established to administer a marketing program for an agricultural commodity.

-(F) “Person” means any natural person, partnership, corporation, society, association, or fiduciary.
+(F) "Person" means any natural person, partnership, sole proprietorship, limited liability company, corporation, society, agricultural cooperative as defined in section 1729.01 of the Revised Code, association, or fiduciary.

 (G) “Processor” means any person who is in the business of grading, packaging, packing, canning, freezing, dehydrating, fermenting, distilling, extracting, preserving, grinding, crushing, juicing, or in any other way preserving or changing the form of any agricultural commodity.